 If you notice Cities: Skylines mods now showing in content manager, there must have been a sync issue, and you should restart the game.
-For good measure, it’s wise to restart your PC as well to get rid of temporary errors in the operating system.
-In addition, make sure that you have the latest version of mods and mod integration is as expected.
+For good measure, it’s wise to restart your PC as well to get rid of temporary errors in the operating system. (motivationandlove) In addition, make sure that you have the latest version of mods and mod integration is as expected.
 If the issue persists, determine whether the mods still exist.

 What Might Have Gone Wrong